kshitijjagatkar/Stack-Overflow-2018-Developer-Survey/Stackoverflow -Data science industry analysis-2020.md

      & the rsquared on the test data is -4.7787615892376845e+29.

+## Evaluate

 As you can see our model perform well on the training data but on the test data it perform worst.
 So this is clearly an example of "Overfitting" and we should do some more work to tackle this situation.

+I have talked more in detail about the analysis of our requirements in [this](https://kshitijjagatkar505.medium.com/2020-data-scientist-industry-analysis-8c951c2384e8) blog. feel free to read it